Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 01.36.13 UTC
+- WIB: Jumat, 5 September 2025 02.20.20 UTC
-- WITA: Jumat, 5 September 2025 02.36.13 UTC
+- WITA: Jumat, 5 September 2025 03.20.20 UTC
-- WIT: Jumat, 5 September 2025 03.36.13 UTC
+- WIT: Jumat, 5 September 2025 04.20.20 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship